- We do not collect personally identifiable information (PII) about you unless you choose to provide that information to us.

 Information Automatically Collected and Stored

-- The name of the domain you use to access the Internet (for example, aol.com, if you are using an American Online account, or stanford.edu, if you are connecting from Stanford University's domain);
+- The name of the domain you use to access the Internet (for example, Verizon.com, if you are using a Verizon online account, or stanford.edu, if you are connecting from Stanford University's domain);

-- The address of the website you came from when you came to visit.
+- The URL of the website you visited prior to ours;

 - We use session cookies to gather data for technical purposes, such as improving navigation through our website and generating statistics about how the website is used.
 Session cookies are temporary text files that expire when you leave our website.
 When cookies expire, they are automatically deleted from your computer.
 We do not use session cookies to collect personal information, and we do not share data collected from session cookies.